kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Deploy New Changes in Front-end <a href="#deploy-client" id="deploy-client">#</a>

-Similarly to deploying back-end changes, I have another npm script in the root's `package.json` to publish new changes on my front-end to Firebase:
+Similarly to deploying back-end changes, I have another npm script in the root's `package.json` to publish new changes in my front-end to Firebase:

 ```json
 "scripts": {